-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year from 1 September 2017 to 31 August 2018.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year from 1 September 2019 to 31 August 2020.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

 The academy trust operates one secondary academy in Dartford, Kent.
-The academy has a capacity of 1,121 and had a roll of 1,166 students at the end of the 2017-2018 academic year.
-There are plans for two new classrooms to accommodate the extra students.
+The academy had a roll of 1,198 students at the end of the 2019-2020 academic year.